Not Far From Brideshead: Oxford Between the Wars

 Reviews of Not Far From Brideshead

-Naturally the subject is one which will always interest me, having known all these people as “the grown ups” in my youth, but that aside…an amazing book, elegantly erudite. ― Antonia Fraser
+Naturally the subject is one which will always interest me, having known all these people as “the grown ups” in my youth, but that aside it seems to me an amazing book, elegantly erudite. ― Antonia Fraser

 Daisy Dunn’s fascinating portrayal of academic Oxford in the first half of the 20th century is profoundly perceptive, frequently funny, and remarkably well written.
 Focussed mainly on the world of classical scholarship, she provides a lucid account of the professional and private lives of such remarkable figures as, among others, Gilbert Murray, Maurice Bowra, T.S.
 Eliot and Louis MacNeice, all depicted with an exceptional understanding not only of the characters themselves but the eccentric world which they inhabited. ― Selina Hastings, author of Evelyn Waugh: A Biography